51 out of every 100 driving tests were failed in Great Britain during July 2024

 A learner driver starts going from being a novice to competent, safe driver by:

-of driving lessons with a driving instructor on average to pass
+45 hours of driving lessons with a driving instructor on average to pass.

-of extra private practice between driving lessons on average to pass
+22 hours of extra private practice between driving lessons on average to pass.

 Training with a driving instructor